bang-olufsen/mozart-open-api/README.md

 API documentation can be found on the [Github page](placeholder).

-The Github page has not been set up yet.
-To preview the API documentation, run the [index.html](/docs/index.html) on a local webserver.
+__*The Github page has not been set up yet.
+To preview the API documentation, run the [index.html](/docs/index.html) on a local webserver, for example using the [Live preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) extension in VS Code.*__